seapath/ansible/inventories/providers/abb/README.md

 This directory contains the example inventory files for the SSC600 SW from ABB.
 It can configure a standalone yocto hypervisor and a SSC600 SW VM.
 The VM name must contain the string "ssc600" to be recognized by the qemu hook provided by ABB.
 (See the files needed section).
+The VM deployment has been tested on a yocto and a debian hypervisor.

 ## Structure